About This Tool

 This tool uses a hash set data structure for lightning-fast duplicate detection:

-- Trim: Removes leading and trailing whitespace from each item
+- Trim: Removes leading and trailing whitespace from each item (if enabled)

 - Track: Uses a hash set with O(1) constant-time lookup to check if each item has been seen